tech-snow/doc/source/import.md

 }]
 ```

-If there is incorrect data, cookie-master will throw an error.
+If there is incorrect data, cookie master will throw an error.